 More and more scientific studies are finding connections between sleep problems and a host of diseases.
 For example, studies have demonstrated that poor sleep impairs the body’s ability to use insulin — thus setting the stage for the onset of diabetes.
 If not diagnosed and treated, people with the sleep disorder known as sleep apnea (a condition in which breathing temporarily stops during sleep) are at risk for high blood pressure, heart attacks and stroke, and car accidents (due to fatigue).
 Even occasional sleeping difficulties appear to affect the ability to concentrate and perform tasks, and can cause moodiness.
 Research has also shown a link between chronic insomnia and depression.

 Besides its link to health problems, sleep deficiency is also a factor in thousands of deaths and tens of thousands of injuries and disabilities annually due to car accidents (The US National Highway Traffic Safety Administration).
-And the overall cost to the economy for these and other sleepiness related accidents and problems is estimated to be $100 billion annually.
+And the overall cost to the economy for these and other sleepiness-related accidents and problems is estimated to be $100 billion annually.
 Sleep problems are not only costly but they are widespread as well.
 Sleeplessness is more likely to lead to accidents and a totaled vehicle on your hands.

 We all have a day-night cycle of about 24 hours called the circadian rhythm.
 It greatly influences when we sleep and the quantity and the quality of our sleep.
 The more stable and consistent our circadian rhythm is, the better our sleep.
 Therefore, going to bed and getting up at the same time every day, and avoiding daytime napping are fundamental to good sleep hygiene.